AjaySinghKunwar007/portfolio-Ajay/README.md

 # Personal Portfolio Website - Ajay's Portfolio 🚀

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, and experience in web development.
-Built with React, Chakra UI, Sass, and Firebase, this portfolio serves as a reflection of my web development journey.
+Built with React, Chakra UI, SCSS, and Firebase, this portfolio serves as a reflection of my web development journey.

 ## 📸 Screenshots